simranwarraich/sales-forecasting-watson-autoai/README.md

 ## Steps
 1. **Sign up for Watson Studio:** Create an account on IBM Cloud Pak for Data (https://www.ibm.com/products/watson-studio).
-2.** Create a Project and Set Up AutoAI: **In Watson Studio, create a new project.Add a new AutoAI experiment to your project.Associate a Watson Machine Learning service with your project (create a new one if needed).
+2. **Create a Project and Set Up AutoAI:** In Watson Studio, create a new project.
+Add a new AutoAI experiment to your project.
+Associate a Watson Machine Learning service with your project (create a new one if needed).
 3. **Upload Your Data and Choose the Target:** Upload your sales data set to Watson Studio.
 Select the target variable in your data set that represents the sales value you want to predict.
-For this project it's the "sales" column.
+For this project it's the "Sales" column.
 4. **Run the AutoAI Experiment:** Start the AutoAI experiment.
 Watson AutoAI will automatically explore and analyze your data to find the best machine learning models for sales forecasting.
 5. **Evaluate Model Performance:** As the experiment runs, monitor the performance of the models being generated.
 AutoAI will continue to refine the models until they reach optimal performance.
 6. **Deploy Your AutoAI Model:** After the experiment is complete, select the best-performing model for deployment.
 Deploy the chosen model as a web service in Watson Studio.
 This allows you to make predictions on new data in real-time.